 - Program the microcontroller to read data from the line-scanning camera and encoders; track the line and estimate velocity; and command the steering servo and DC motor.

-I also had ownership over the design of a troubleshooting board.
-I selected appropriate components for LEDs and buttons, and I designed the PCB using Eagle.
-Our team designed three PCBs in total: (1) troubleshooting board, (2) motor driver and power conditioning board, and (3) MCU shield (signal routing and breakout pins).
+Our team designed three PCBs: (1) troubleshooting board, (2) motor driver and power conditioning board, and (3) MCU shield (signal routing and breakout pins).
 See a schematic of our circuitry below.

-I worked closely with my team members to program our microcontroller.
-We programmed in C using the Keil uVision development environment.
+We programmed our microcontroller in C using the Keil uVision development environment.
 We broke the programming tasks into the following functions:

 - Velocity sensing: Originally interrupt reads from optical encoders, but later switched to interrupt reads of back-EMF when the encoders were unreliable